2i2c-org/docs/about/distributions/index.md

-# Overview of hub services
+# Hub distributions and features

 2i2c builds and operates **distributions of JupyterHubs** that are tailored for particular use-cases.
 These services share many of the same infrastructure components, but have customizations and optimizations that are more domain- or community-specific.